JeremyChou28/Awesome-irregular-incomplete-time-series/README.md

 ## ✅TODO

-- [ ] We will preprint a survey paper on arxiv in September.
-- [ ] We will open source a benchmark and a code library about deep irregular time series models in October.
+- [ ] We will preprint a survey paper on arxiv, open source a benchmark and a code library about deep irregular time series models in October.

 ## What are Irregular Time Series and Incomplete Time Series?